Girona FC

-Girona holds its home matches at the 11,810-capacity Estadi Montilivi and is known for its association with Catalan nationalism.
+Girona holds its home matches at the 14,624-capacity Estadi Montilivi.
+It is a part of City Football Group Limited.
 The club also has youth and amateur women's teams for competition.

 History

-Football became of a particular interest in Girona at the beginning of the 20th century.
-The first major club in the city was Strong Esport (founded in 1902 under original name of FC Gerundense).
-In the 1920s in Girona there were two new clubs, CE Gironí and UD Girona.
+Football became of particular interest in Girona at the beginning of the 20th century.
+The first major club in the city was Strong Esport (founded in 1902 under the original name of FC Gerundense).
+Some of the team's first players were Narciso Callicó and Salvador Hormeu, both of whom went on to play for FC Barcelona.
+In the 1920s, football gained strength with clubs such as CE Gironí, founded in 1921, but above all by Unió Deportiva Girona, founded on 13 February of the same year, when the elements united of the Sports Center Gironenc, heirs of the dissolved Strong, with other sports enthusiasts.
+The club soon became the strongest in the city.
+UD Girona, however, disappeared in 1929 due to financial problems, following a debt of around 200,000 pesetas (a real fortune for those times).
 After the disappearance of the UD Girona it was decided to create a new football team in the city.

 On 23 July 1930, in the café Norat in La Rambla of Girona, Girona Futbol Club was founded upon the dissolution of Unió Esportiva Girona for economic reasons.
-On 1 August 1930 the city council authorized the club so that it could use the city's emblem on its badges.
+On 1 August 1930, the city council authorized the club so that it could use the city's emblem on its badges.
 It was achieved thanks to the efforts of enthusiasts led by the club's first president Albert de Quintana de León.
 The team subsequently entered in the second division of the Catalan Championships.
 Its first official match was against Colònia Artigas with the lineup: Florenza, Teixidor, Farró, Flavià, Comas, Corradi, Ferrer, Escuder, Clara, Torrellas and Taradellas.

 1935–36 was the first season Girona played in Segunda División, and the club finished in top position in its group, subsequently appearing in the playoff stage against Celta de Vigo, Real Zaragoza, Arenas Club, Real Murcia and Xerez, but finishing second from bottom, thus out of the La Liga promotion zone.

 After the Spanish Civil War, the club fluctuated between the second level and Tercera División, falling into the latter category in 1959 and being further demoted in 1980 – Segunda División B was created as the new division three in 1977, and the club lasted three years in the competition.
 In 1968, construction of the Estadi Montilivi began, with home matches being held there on a permanent basis from 1970 onwards after nearly five decades at the Vista Alegre stadium.